 The Ricoh Aficio MPC5502A copier located in 0113 Chemistry Building is to be used for regular or high volume copying.
 This machine is intended for Chemistry & Biochemistry Department use only.
 It has many features: collating, stapling, enlargements, reductions, and transparencies.
-The appropriate transparencies, with the white removable strip, can be obtained from Ann (Room 0107).
-Copier access code # for all 1st year graduate students can be obtained from Ann (Room 0107).
+The appropriate transparencies, with the white removable strip, can be obtained from Cathy Fisanich or Melanna Mills (Room 0107).
+Copier access code # for all 1st year graduate students can be obtained from Cathy Fisanich or Melanna Mills (Room 0107).
 All other students should contact their advisor for your code.
-See Ann or Cathy F. for Copier Machine paper jams, etc..
+See Melanna or Cathy F. for Copier Machine paper jams, etc..
 Also available for use in 0113 is a large paper cutter and a heavy duty stapler.

 The Department has one facsimile machine for general department business use located in the Mailroom (Room 0113, tel.
 301-314-9121).
 All incoming faxes will be placed in the recipient’s mailbox.
 This is a business fax only.
 To send a facsimile message long distance you must have your advisor’s approval and record the transmission on the log sheet.
 Fees associated with long distance faxes are charged to your advisor.

-To obtain keys for routine use, contact Ann in the Main Office (0107).
-A Key Request Form requires an authorizing signature, and must be completed prior to issuance of a key.
-All keys must be returned to Ann when you terminate from the department.
+To obtain keys for routine use, contact Andrew Palmer in the Main Office (0107F).
+A KEY REQUEST FORM requires an authorizing signature, and must be completed prior to issuance of a key.
+All keys must be returned to Andrew when you terminate from the department.
 If a key is lost there will be a fee for replacement key.

-Items found in the Chemistry Department should be turned in to the Undergraduate Programs Office (UPO), room 1206.
-The UPO will hold such items until the end of each semester.
+Items found in the Chemistry Department should be turned in to the Undergraduate Services Office (USO), room 1206.
+The USO will hold such items until the end of each semester.
 All unclaimed items will be either donated or disposed of at the discretion of the department.

 U.S. Mail and campus mail is delivered twice each week day.
 The morning delivery is sorted and placed in the mailboxes, usually by 11:00 a.m.
 The afternoon delivery is sorted and placed in the mailboxes usually by 2:00 p.m.
 ALL NON-CHEMISTRY RELATED MAIL SHOULD BE SENT TO YOUR RESIDENCE.